carmelogallo/CGMessageTextView/README.md

 # CGMessageTextView

-A UITextView subclass that adds support for changing dinamically the height in base of the text.
+A UITextView subclass that adds support for changing dynamically the height in base of the text.
-Also it has multiline placeholder thansk to https://github.com/MoZhouqi/KMPlaceholderTextView.
+Also it has multiline placeholder thanks to https://github.com/MoZhouqi/KMPlaceholderTextView.
 All is written in Swift and it use AutoLayout.

 ## Usage